 Testing for SIBO

-The current standard for testing is doing a 3 hour lactulose breath test.
-You drink a lactulose solution and take breath samples every 20 minutes for 3 hours.
+The current standard for testing is a 2 hour lactulose breath test.
+You drink a lactulose solution and take breath samples every 20 minutes for 2 hours.
 This test can be done at home.
 It measures the production of hydrogen and methane.
 If bacteria are overgrown in your small intestine, they will ferment the lactulose to produce hydrogen or methane.
 An elevation of hydrogen greater than 20 ppm within 90 minutes or an elevation of methane greater than 3 ppm within 120 minutes or both is positive for SIBO.
 Which gas is elevated depends on the specific bacteria in your small intestine.

 An alternative to the breath test, which is not well accepted, is a blood test that essentially assesses for damage to the small intestine.
 But not many practitioners use this test at this time.

 SIBO is a very complicated condition to treat and all treatment must be done under a qualified doctor.
 Do not attempt to treat SIBO on your own.
 Treating SIBO also takes a very long time as there are several phases of treatment: